Runway Lights: The 4 Cs of Airport Lighting

 The actual color of the runway lighting system is very important.
 For the most part, runway edge lights are varying shades of white.

-Runway threshold markings indicate the aircraft-landing zone.
+Runway threshold lights and markings indicate the aircraft-landing zone.
 In more than 90% of runways, the threshold is near the physical start of the runway.
 At airports offering nighttime flights, normal thresholds require red runway end identifier lights (REIL lights) and green runway threshold lights.

 In less than 10% of all airports, an obstruction or environmental concern may shift the preferred landing zone, otherwise called a displaced threshold.
 When the touchdown zone is not near the physical start of the runway, runway landing lights between the displaced threshold and where the runway begins should show red on the approach.